 Areas of Expertise: Teaching and learning in social work education; the use of simulation and technology in the classroom; psychotherapy; chronic illness; trauma

-Professor Dempsey earned her MSW from the Hunter College Silberman School of Social Work and her BA from the University of Richmond.
+Dr. Dempsey earned her DSW from NYU Silver, her MSW from the Hunter College Silberman School of Social Work, and her BA from the University of Richmond.
 She received a certificate in psychodynamic psychotherapy from the Institute for Psychoanalytic Education.
-She is currently a DSW ’21 candidate at NYU Silver.